liamtimms/bashscripts/README.md

 The available options are:

     -h or --help: Display usage information and exit.
--f or --full: Update and clean all supported system components.
+    -f or --full: Do all supported tasks (pre-update, system update, component updates, cleaning).
--b or --basic: Perform preupdate functions, then update only system-level packages.
+    -b or --basic: Deal with preupdate tasks, then update only system-level packages.
     -o or --other: Update non-system packages (those not included in the basic update).
--p or --post: Perform cleaning functions, which are included in the full update but not the basic update.
+    -p or --post: Perform cleaning functions (usually done at the end of full update).

-**dependencies:** `pacman` (always there on Arch), `reflector`, `fwupdmgr`, `paru`, `pacman-contrib`, `neovim` with vim-plug (see my dotfiles)
+**dependencies:** `pacman`, `reflector`, `fwupdmgr`, `paru`, `pacman-contrib`, `neovim` with vim-plug (see my dotfiles), `tmux` with tmux-plugin-manager, anaconda python user installation with a base environment

 Note: much of this could be accomplished with pacman hooks but not all of this concerns `pacman` and other updaters could be added in the future.
 Power check is there because I've had major system corruption more than once due to a failing battery cutting power in the middle of firmware and/or kernel updates.
 Fixing these can be a huge pain, that part can be deleted if it's not applicable to your setup.